 - Want reference architecture with no obsolescence

 Dedicated Private Cloud

-A Dedicated Private Cloud services offers customers a predicable monthly price and provides physically discrete compute, storage, and network resources.
+A Dedicated Private Cloud service offers customers a predictable monthly price and provides physically discrete compute, storage, and network resources.
 A Dedicated Private Cloud environment also offers a single-tenant environment for those that want to maintain higher control and security.
 Dedicated Private Cloud is ideal for companies that: